 - 4. For the reasons stated above, the services in dispute are not eligible for the stop-loss method of reimbursement.
 Consequently, reimbursement shall be calculated pursuant to 28 Texas Administrative Code §134.401(c)(1) subtitled Standard Per Diem Amount and §134.401(c)(4) subtitled Additional Reimbursements.
-The Division notes that additional reimbursements under §134.401(c)(4) apply only to bills that do not reach the stop-loss threshold described in subsection (c)(6) of this section. - Division rule at 28 Texas Administrative Code §134.401(c)(3)(ii) states, in pertinent part, that "The applicable Workers' Compensation Standard Per Diem Amount (SPDA) is multiplied by the length of stay (LOS) for admission..."
-Review of the submitted documentation finds that the length of stay for this admission was 6 surgical days and 1 ICU/CCU; therefore the standard per diem amounts of \$1,118.00 and \$1,560.00 apply respectively.
-The per diem rates multiplied by the allowable days result in a total allowable amount of \$8,268.00. - 28 Texas Administrative Code §134.401(c)(4)(A), states "When medically necessary the following services indicated by revenue codes shall be reimbursed at cost to the hospital plus 10%: (i) Implantables (revenue codes 275, 276, and 278); and (ii) Orthotics and prosthetics (revenue code 274)."
-Review of the requestor's medical bills finds that 24 items were billed under revenue code 0278.
-These items are eligible for separate payment under §134.401(c)(4)(A) as follows:
+The Division notes that additional reimbursements under §134.401(c)(4) apply only to bills that do not reach the stop-loss threshold described in subsection (c)(6) of this section. - 28 Texas Administrative Code §134.401(c)(3)(ii) states, in pertinent part, that "The applicable Workers' Compensation Standard Per Diem Amount (SPDA) is multiplied by the length of stay (LOS) for admission."
+Review of the submitted documentation finds that the length of stay for this admission was one surgical day, all of which were preauthorized by the workers' compensation insurance carrier; therefore, the standard per diem amount of \$1,118.00 applies.
+The per diem rate multiplied by the length of stay results in a total allowable amount of \$1.118.00. - 28 Texas Administrative Code §134.401(c)(4)(C) states "Pharmaceuticals administered during the admission and greater than \$250 charged per dose shall be reimbursed at cost to the hospital plus 10%.
+Dose is the amount of a drug or other substance to be administered at one time."
+A review of the submitted itemized statement finds that the requestor billed \$346.60/unit for Thrombin USP TOP.
+The requestor did not submit documentation to support what the cost to the hospital was for these pharmaceuticals.
+For that reason, additional reimbursement for these items cannot be recommended.